Set up CRM Online to use Exchange Online

 Start by picking a deployment scenario.

 You have choices when it comes to synchronizing messaging between Exchange Online and CRM Online.
 Review the following scenarios to determine the best choice for your company.
-More information: Planning messaging integration in Microsoft Dynamics CRM 2013
+More information: Set up and manage email processing and CRM for Outlook

-With Microsoft Dynamics CRM Online Spring ‘14, you can now set synchronization of email messages, tasks, contacts, and appointments between CRM Online and Exchange Online.
+You can set synchronization of email messages, tasks, contacts, and appointments between CRM Online and Exchange Online.
 To use this functionality you don’t have to install and maintain a separate application.
 Setup is simpler and maintenance is easier compared to other deployment scenarios.
 Server-side synchronization is the preferred option for organizations with users who run Microsoft Dynamics CRM in a web browser or on mobile devices, such as tablets or smartphones.

 You configure and manage server-side synchronization from within CRM Online.
 On the nav bar, click or tap Microsoft Dynamics CRM > Settings > Email Configuration, and then click or tap Email Configuration Settings.
-More information: Server-side synchronization of email, appointments, contacts, and tasks
+More information: Set up server-side synchronization of email, appointments, contacts, and tasks

 Microsoft Dynamics CRM for Outlook provides messaging data integration capabilities on a single-user basis.
 CRM for Outlook is a Microsoft Outlook add-in that doesn’t require server-side synchronization or the Email Router as the synchronization agent runs in the Microsoft Outlook client on the user’s PC.
 This is frequently the better option for organizations that regularly use Microsoft Outlook, especially if they need rich offline data capabilities.
 Note that if CRM for Outlook isn’t running, messaging synchronization doesn’t occur until Microsoft Outlook is started again.

 In this scenario, all of the Microsoft Dynamics CRM Online users in your company will use Microsoft Dynamics CRM for Outlook as the email client.
 Microsoft Dynamics CRM for Outlook must be installed for every user in the organization.
-More information: Install CRM for Outlook for Microsoft Dynamics CRM 2013 and Dynamics CRM Online
+More information: Set up CRM for Outlook

 |This scenario assumes you have set up Microsoft Outlook to connect to Exchange Online.
 See Set up your Office 365 or other Exchange-based email in Outlook 2010 or Outlook 2013.|